 Is it that our planners are spectacularly inept at planning?
 Well, not entirely.
 If you’re talking about rail travel, the railways are funded by the states, not federal, unlike other countries.

 And that’s where I believe the crux of the problem lies.
 Basically, past governments haven’t been prepared to invest the money into fixing transport issues.
-Instead they have wasted vast amounts energising disengenous public relations campaigns that argue it is a mistake to borrow from overseas.
+Instead they have wasted vast amounts energising disengenous public relations campaigns that argue it is a mistake for governments to borrow.
 Instead of using public relation as an economic rationalist tool to postpone public investment in infrastructure, they should have focused on providing people with the infrastructure they needed.

 By contrast past governments saw public borrowing as an investment; they saw it as a form of nation building.
 These days, vast amounts of money is poured into the pockets of rent-seekers.